steveculshaw/templesandtombs/README.md

 After a nervous night, dawn shows the plants are nothing like what we know ... it's a "lost world" !!!

+Check the ship out, and find some damage that needs fixing before we fly ...

+Suddenly a dinosaur (Spinosaurus) charges out of the jungle ...

+### 12th January 2026